The following professionals lent their expertise to this article:

 • Key #1: Follow the instructions

 This seems like common sense, but skipping a requirement can ruin your chances of winning the scholarship before anyone even looks at your application.
-Maybe it’s a missed deadline, going over the essay word limit, or submitting the wrong materials.
-Either way, all that hard work and effort may be for naught.
+Maybe it’s a missed deadline, going over the essay word limit, or submitting the wrong materials — all that hard work and effort will be for naught.

 • Key #2: Look for local scholarships

 Local scholarships might be smaller in amount, but they’re probably going to receive far fewer applications.
-This can drastically increase your chances of getting an award.
+And that can drastically increase your chances of winning the award.

 • Key #3: Start as soon as possible

 You never know exactly how long the application process will take.
-Maybe your essay needs a few more revisions or someone you asked for a recommendation is delayed in completing your letter.
+Maybe your essay needs a few more revisions or someone you asked for a recommendation is delayed in completing their letter.

 • Key #4: Revise and double check